toast and avocado

 How Fats Provide Energy

-Fats have always had a bad reputation for being unhealthy, but they are crucial for providing energy to our bodies.
-Medium-chain triglycerides (MCTs) are unique fats that are used as energy for the brain.
+Fats have always had a bad reputation for being unhealthy, but they are crucial for providing energy to our bodies when carbohydrates are not available.
+However, medium-chain triglycerides (MCTs) are unique fats that may be used as energy for the brain.
 MCTs can help your body to produce ketones, which are an energy source for your brain that doesn’t have carbs.
 It can be used to sharpen your mind and can deliver a long-lasting brain boost - queue Switch Nutrition’s MCT Oil Powder (Wiginton, K. 2022).
+However, it is important to note that consuming MCT oils won’t be suitable for everyone, as these raise both LDL and HDL cholesterol levels.

 Prioritising healthy fats actually has a positive effect on blood glucose control in comparison with dietary carbohydrates and saturated fats.
-Healthy fats can lower blood sugar levels and improve insulin control (Brazier, Y. 2016).
+Opting for healthy fats to support heart health and cholesterol control can lower blood sugar levels and improve insulin resistance (Brazier, Y. 2016).

-The ketogenic diet follows a more fat, less carbs approach that can increase your focus and energy.
-This diet changes the way your body uses food for energy, reducing the carbs you eat and teaching your body to use fats for fuel instead.
+The ketogenic diet follows a more fat, less carbs approach that may increase your focus and energy.
+This diet changes the way your body uses food for energy, reducing the carbs you eat and forcing your body to use fats for fuel instead.
 While you typically use glucose for fuel, your body now uses ketones for fuel in this kind of diet.
 Fats come into play when glycogen reserves aren't adequate to supply the whole body with energy, and when exercising, the stored fat is broken down into fatty acids and transported to the blood to be used for energy (Cleveland Clinic.
 2022).
+However, it is not typically recommended to the general population and has been shown to have potential complications (Masood, W et al. 2023).

 For your body to obtain energy from those fats, triglycerides must be broken down into fatty acids and glycerol.
 This process is called lipolysis.
-Because one triglyceride molecule bears three fatty acid molecules, fat molecules bear more energy than carbs and are a good source of energy for the body (LibreTexts Biology).
+Because one triglyceride molecule bears three fatty acid molecules, fat molecules bear more energy than carbs and can be a good source of energy for the body (LibreTexts Biology, n.d.).

 How to eat for performance